tanujagiri14-bit/RapidServe/readme.md

    ```bash
    npm run build
    ```
-   This will generate a `dist` directory with all optimized production assets.
+   This will generate a `dist` directory with all optimized production assets

 ## Deployment